 You are required to take ALL 3 unit exams.
-If you have an 85 average of 3 tests, you may opt out of the final exam.
-If you take all 3 exams and the final, the lowest grade will be dropped.
-If you do not take all 3 exams you MUST take the final exam.
+If you have an 88 average of 3 tests, you may opt out of the final exam.
+If you take all 3 exams and are not happy with one of the grades, you may opt to take the final; then the lowest grade will be dropped.
+If you miss an exam you MUST take the final exam.
 THERE WILL BE NO MAKE UP EXAMS.
-The final is scheduled for July 31.
+The final is scheduled for July 29.
 The final exam will not be returned.

-A Nutrition Self Study Project will be due on July If you do not wish to study yourself, you may opt to study another person's diet and physical activity.
+A Nutrition Self Study Project will be due on July 16.
+If you do not wish to study yourself, you may opt to study another person's diet and physical activity.
 If you don't complete the Nutrition Self Study, you will have a zero averaged into your final grade calculation.
-Late papers will lose 20 points and wont' be accepted later than July .
+Late papers will lose 20 points and wont' be accepted later than July 21.
 Early papers will always be accepted.